LunarDevelopment/tesc/README.md

 ##To Do

+* Have a plans Page which displays PAY modal. - reusable on all pages
+* Display subscription plan in profile
+* Download invoices in profile
+* Redirect to pay when authed but not subbed.
+  - Need to check user_>isAuthed() on twitter ctrl.
+  - in config interceptor something like if msg = not subbed redirect to plans / pay page
 * free access to reviewers / brand championers ? (chris n G ?)
 * angular and lav logic to track who has been tweeted to.
 * outreaches count on main and dashboard